simplifieditproducts/immich/README.md

 These are various important files in the codebase:
 - `immich/web/src/routes/(user)/photos/[[assetId=id]]/+page.svelte` is the main photo viewer UI.
+- `immich/web/src/lib/utils/auth.ts` checks if user is already logged in, and redirect to Login page if not.
 - `immich/web/src/routes/auth/login/+page.svelte` handles the login logic.
 - `immich/web/src/routes/(user)/search/[[photos=photos]]/[[assetId=id]]/+page.svelte` is the search results UI.
+- `immich/web/src/routes/+page.ts` is the default route page.
+It displays a "Welcome to Immich" message for first-time users, or redirects to the Login or Photos page for existing users.
 -